den-materials/control-flow/readme.md

 #### Example:

 In the following example, if expr evaluates to "Bananas", the program matches the value with case "Bananas" and executes the associated statement.
-When break is encountered, the program breaks out of switch and executes the statement following switch.
-If break were omitted, the statement for case "Cherries" would also be executed.
+When break is encountered, the program breaks out of switch.
+If break were omitted for "Bananas", the statement for case "Cherries" would also be executed.

 ```javascript
 switch (expr) {
   case "Oranges":